hakngrow/sol-hw-farm/README.md

 npm i --save-dev chai @types/node @types/mocha @types/chai
 ```

-We’ll be using an ERC20 token as both the staking token and as the yield rewarded to users [OpenZeppelin](https://openzeppelin.com/) hosts various contract libraries for developers.
+We’ll be using an ERC20 token as both the staking token and as the yield rewarded to users.
+[OpenZeppelin](https://openzeppelin.com/) offers various contract libraries for developers.
 They also offer excellent testing tools.
 Install the dependencies for contracts and testing tools:
 ```
 npm i --save-dev @openzeppelin/contracts @openzeppelin/test-helpers
 ```